Phileosopher/langmap/README.md

 Broadly, the map tries to avoid non-original dialects and libraries, though we could probably argue that most languages are simply libraries and dialects.

 I've given up editing this, since I have many other projects.
 Feel free to do what you want with it.
+The language map opens in Scapple, and I'm open to other options, since it gets a bit bogged down with all the connections.

 TO DO LIST: